 Included in Paradise will be that of sexually attractive virgins of whom men, should they see them, would “think them scattered pearls” (76:19).
 There will be “fair women with beautiful, big, and lustrous eyes” (44:54) and “voluptuous women of equal age” (78:31).
 According to the Quran these women are “maidens” who “no man or Jinn before them has touched” (55:56), and to whom the blessed will be “joined” (52:20).
 Ultimately, Paradise will be a place consisting of “all that the souls could desire, all that their eyes could delight in” (43:71, 73).

-Not everyone will into Paradise, however, as many will enter Hell.
+Not everyone will go to Paradise, however, as many will enter Hell.
 For example, entering Paradise is conditional on the belief that Allah is one (Tawhid).
 It is also conditional on the belief in the messengers of Allah, in repentance of sin, and in doing good deeds.
 Salvation can only be given by Allah and his judgment.
 Some surahs from the Quran suggest that there will be non-Muslims in Paradise (2:62) although most Muslim exegetes believe that this surah has been abrogated by surah 3:85 which says that anyone who does not accept Islam as his or her true religion will be will be among the losers in Hell.